Amazing Tomb Of Yuya And Tjuyu Filled With Ancient Treasures In The Valley Of The Kings

 Left: Mummy mask of Tjuyu - Credit: Jon Bodsworth - Right: Mummy mask of Yuya - Credit: Jon Bodsworth

-The Egyptian couple Yuya and Tjuyu were not particularly important historical individuals.
-They gained historians' attention because they were the parent of Queen Tiye, the mother of Akhenaten.
+The Egyptian couple Yuya and Tjuyu were less important historical individuals.
+They gained historians' attention because they were the parents of Queen Tiye, the mother of Akhenaten.
 After their death, years passed, and perhaps Yuya and Tjuyu would have been forgotten.
 Still, the discovery of their great tomb in the Valley of the Kings gave them a prominent place in historical and archaeological records.

 Most ancient Egyptian tombs have been looted, but few thieves had the opportunity to enter Yuya and Tjuyu's tomb, KV46.
 Their graves escaped serious robbery because this burial place was protected by construction debris.